-In using sick time, employees are required to report off verbally (or only in the case of a medical emergency or hospitalization have someone else call on their behalf) to their immediate supervisor between 7:00 a.m. and 8:45 a.m. on the day you are reporting off.
-Should your immediate supervisor be out of the office you should report off to Human Resources or last a clerical staff member.
-Voice or e-mails are unacceptable means of reporting off.
-Sick time must be documented on the appropriate form to be turned into the employee's respective supervisor for approval and processing to the HR Department.
+- 1. Employees are required to report off verbally (or only in the case of a medical emergency or hospitalization have someone else call on their behalf) to their immediate supervisor before 8:30 a.m. on the day you are reporting off. - Should your immediate supervisor not be available, you must speak to another supervisor or a member of administration.
+Voice mails, e-mails or texts are unacceptable means of reporting off. - 3.
+Upon return, sick time must be documented on the appropriate form and turned into employee's respective supervisor for approval and processing to the HR Department. - 4.
+Employee must indicate the use of their time on both a time-off slip and their timesheet.
+Sick time is to be coded as follows: ES Employee Sick, CS Child sick or FS Family Sick.